magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ![Reagent Composing Components](https://github.com/magomimmo/modern-cljs/blob/master/doc/images/reagent-tut-01.png)

 So far, so good.
-We replicated in Reagent the same React composition with much less incidental (i.e. plumbing) code.
-Anytime I hear someone saying that ClojureScript, be being a LISP dialect, has to many parentheses, I immediately switch my attention to a more educated developer.
-They just don't know what they are talking about.
+We replicated in Reagent the same components composition with much less incidental (i.e. plumbing) code.

-Before going on with the next step, let's evaluate the `(comment-box)` function again at the bREPL
+Before going on with the next step, let's evaluate again the `(comment-box)` function at the bREPL

 ```clj
 cljs.user> (comment-box)